Bruce Wayne (Gotham)

+The series marks the second time Batman was adapted for live-action television after the 1960 Batman series, though the lead character in Gotham is James Gordon.
+Bruce is portrayed by David Mazouz.
+In the series finale, during which Bruce remains mostly concealed in shadows until the final shot and is not referred to as "Batman" to build suspense, stunt double Mikhail Mudrik portrays the character in distant shots to give him a more mature appearance.

+In the prequel series Pennyworth, Bruce is revealed to have had an older sister, Samantha, who disappeared long before he was born.

 Character development

 After long efforts were made to create a television series based on Batman's origins with little success, Gotham was conceived by Bruno Heller and was eventually picked up by Fox.
 Though the series eventually focused on James Gordon, chronicling his rise to commissioner of the Gotham City police, Bruce Wayne remained a central character.
 David Mazouz went through a long audition before finally winning the role of Bruce, hearing the news after attending school one day.
 Mazouz cites Batman comics as main inspiration for playing his character.

 For the series finale, which flashes forward ten years into the future from the rest of the series, Mikhail Mudrik provides the body double for the adult Bruce in his vigilante suit during action sequences, but Mazouz provides the character's voice and is seen in the suit for closeup shots.
+Bruce is deliberately not referred to as "Batman" in order to build suspense, though Oswald Cobblepot calls him "a man dressed like a bat", hinting that he will adopt the name at some point.

 Mazouz said that Gotham characterizes Bruce as wise beyond his years, and that he was drawn to the character's maturity:

 In October 2022, asked alongside John Stephens as to who he would consider casting as a young 10 to 11-year-old Bruce Wayne in the Gotham and V for Vendetta prequel television series Pennyworth, while promoting its third season, Heller stated that there were no plans beyond featuring Bruce as a baby in the main plot of Pennyworth, but with regards to a future flashforward epilogue: "I think we had the best Batman out there in David Mazouz.
 I'll bring him back [in the series finale."

 Role in Gotham

 Bruce is introduced as the 12-year-old son of wealthy businessman Thomas Wayne and his wife Martha.
-Thomas is the CEO of Wayne Enterprises, a vast multinational corporation that is secretly actually controlled by the secret organization The Court of Owls.
-After Bruce's parents are murdered, he embarks on a mission to find their killer and protect Gotham City from criminals.
+Thomas is the CEO of Wayne Enterprises, a vast multinational corporation that he is not initially aware is actually controlled by the secret organization The Court of Owls.
+After Bruce's parents are murdered, he makes it his life's mission to find their killer and train in the skills necessary to protect Gotham City from further criminals.